Macuyiko/blog/content/2021/2021_01_feature_interactions_revisited.md

     return np.sqrt(numer/denom)
 ```

-<p>I'm leaving it as is since we're not going to explore four-way and higher interactions (for two and three-way interactions, both give the same result), but I open to hear what the correct interpretation would look like.</p></div>
+<p>I'm leaving it as is since we're not going to explore four-way and higher interactions (for two and three-way interactions, both give the same result), but I am open to hear what the correct interpretation would look like.</p></div>

 Both of these need a calculated set of `f_vals`: partial dependence values, which basically boils down to centered predictions of our predictive model for all possible subsets of features predicted over the same data set, either based on the original train/test data set itself, or a synthetic one constructed over a grid.